Alvarsson/M7011E_DynamicDuo/README.md

 There are secret key files on the VPS named awskey.json and simkey.json.
 These need to be manually added in the same directories as on the VPS before deployment.

  - `cd` into root folder, you should be in the same directory as the docker-compose.yaml file.
- - Run `docker-compose up` to start the system.
+ - Run `docker-compose -f production.yaml up` to start the system.
  - Navigate to http://localhost:8080.

 Note: The system auto-creates a Manager account with the **user-name** "Manager" and **password** "supaSecret".